davidcsterratt/KappaNEURON/README.md

 Installation & testing
 ------------------------

-* To install, follow the instructions in [doc/INSTALL.md][INSTALL]
+1. Install NEURON v.
+7.4 with python enabled, follow the instructions in step 1 of [KappaNEURON installation from source][INSTALL]

+2. Run `pip install KappaNEURON`

-* KappaNEURON has been tested on the following combinations of software:
+KappaNEURON has been tested on the following combinations of software:

 | KappaNEURON | OS           |   gcc | Python | Java      |   py4j | NEURON                                              |
 |-------------|--------------|-------|--------|-----------|--------|-----------------------------------------------------|